catalin-f/webtierbench/apps-pending/django/ubuntu/README.md

 ## Additional information

 The files utils.sh and memcached.cfg are used internally by our scripts so they shouldn't be used by the user.

+The script install_dw.sh installs django workload natively.
+It clones the django workload (from [this](https://github.com/Instagram/django-workload) repository) and uses the state of the repository marked by the following commit id: f300654b1ba98aa649795b0af637f721dd6b2cd1